usnistgov/OSCAL/docs/content/concepts/layer/control/catalog/_index.md

 ## Key Concepts

-OSCAL catalogs define sets of *related*, *complementary* controls.
+OSCAL catalogs define organized sets of controls.
 The primary use of the catalog model is to represent a comprehensive collection of controls from which an organization can create a *baseline*, by means of control selection and tailoring.
-A trusted machine-readable representation of a canonical control set such as NIST SP 800-53 is a significant (and arguably indispensable) asset for any organization tasked with understanding and implementing it; the OSCAL catalog model enables this by providing a common set of rules for encoding this catalog (control set), like others, thereby promoting interoperability and leveraging commodity tools.
-In addition, the catalog model provides a convenient representation of the tailored selection of controls, with their tailoring in place, which results when an OSCAL **profile** (which represents a set of selections and modifications of controls from catalogs, in abstracted form) is *resolved* against the catalog(s) it imports: as a "tailored control selection" (baseline) ready for display or further processing.
+A trusted machine-readable representation of a canonical control set such as NIST SP 800-53 is a significant (and arguably indispensable) asset for any organization tasked with understanding and implementing it; the OSCAL catalog model supports this by providing a common set of rules for encoding this catalog (control set), like others, thereby promoting interoperability and enabling commodity tools.

+Because it is suited to represent any set of controls, however, there is a second important application for the OSCAL catalog model within OSCAL, namely as the *result* of processing an OSCAL **profile**, a document which represents a set of selections and modifications of controls from OSCAL catalogs suitable for use as a baseline.
+The controls themselves are not in the profile, but by *resolving* the profile against its imported catalogs, the controls can be collected and presented in the form of a catalog.

+Consequently, tools and applications designed to browse and process OSCAL catalogs can also be used, with resolved profiles, to show controls as they appear in baselines.

 In both uses (and in others to be developed), the OSCAL catalog model provides: